This article discusses Secure Mail security considerations and specific settings that you can enable to help increase data security.

 Class B protection enables a locked device to sync and enables downloads to complete if a device is locked after the download starts.

 With data protection enabled, queued outbox items are not sent when a device is locked because the files cannot be opened.
-And, if the device terminates and then restarts Secure Mail when a device is locked, Secure Mail is unable to sync until the device is unlocked and Secure Mail starts.
+If the device terminates and then restarts Secure Mail when a device is locked, Secure Mail cannot sync until the device is unlocked and Secure Mail starts.

 Citrix recommends that, if you enable this policy, you enable Secure Mail logging only when needed to avoid the creation of log files with Class C data protection.